 Importing the predicates from another module is achieved using the directives use\module/1 or use\module/2.
-Note that both directives take file name(s) as arguments.
-I.e., modules are imported based on their file name rather than their module name.
+Note that both directives take filename(s) as arguments.
+That is, modules are imported based on their filename rather than their module name.